Learning Fairer Representations with FairVIC: Preliminaries

 \subsection{VICReg}

 Variance-Invariance-Covariance Regularization (VICReg)~\citep{VICReg} has previously been used in self-supervised learning to tackle feature collapse and redundancy.
 It maximises variance across features to ensure the model produces diverse outputs for different inputs, minimises invariance between augmented representations of the same input to enhance stability, and reduces covariance among features to capture a broader range of information.
-VICReg is confined to this specific context and objective, and the application of these principles outside of self-supervised methods remains largely unexplored.
-In contrast, FairVIC extends these principles to supervised learning for bias mitigation.
+VICReg has mostly been confined to self-supervised learning, with little exploration beyond.
+To this extent, FairVIC reworks the VIC components completely to serve its application in supervised learning for bias mitigation, a principle that has remained so far unexplored.
 This adaptation addresses the challenges of fairness in decision-making systems, expanding the application of VIC principles beyond their original scope and offering a novel, generalisable solution to fairness in supervised learning models.